evanw/esbuild/README.md

   --resolve-extensions=...
 A comma-separated list of implicit extensions --metafile=...
-Write metadata about the build to a JSON file --strict                  Transforms handle edge cases but have more overhead --pure=N                  Mark the name N as a pure function for tree shaking --tsconfig=...
+Write metadata about the build to a JSON file --strict                  Transforms handle edge cases but have more overhead --pure:N                  Mark the name N as a pure function for tree shaking --tsconfig=...
 Use this tsconfig.json file instead of other ones --out-extension:.js=.mjs  Use a custom output extension instead of ".js"